 DAY 7 Gascoyne Junction to Wooleen Station

-Refuel at the roadhouse onsite, and get ready to leave the bitumen once more: today you’re headed south, to famous Wooleen Station!
+Refuel at the roadhouse onsite, and get ready to leave the bitumen once more: today you’re headed south, to the famous Wooleen Station!
 Nearing half a million acres in size, this breathtaking outback property made its way onto Australian television screens – and into the hearts of viewers – when taken over by young newlyweds, David Pollock and Frances Jones in 2007.
-Controversially, the couple have removed almost all cattle from the property in an attempt to return the land to good health; instead, the property has become a local icon for travellers, who come to learn about sustainable land management in this remote part of the world.
+Controversially, the couple has removed almost all cattle from the property in an attempt to return the land to good health; instead, the property has become a local icon for travellers, who come to learn about sustainable land management in this remote part of the world.

 You’ll learn firsthand about life on the farm on this afternoon’s Guided Sunset tour.
 Hosted by David, this fascinating experience concludes (with permission) at Tanjimooka, an Indigenous sacred site found on the property, which is not dissimilar in appearance to Australia’s famous Devils Marbles.
-As you stand atop the granite outcrop, which offers far-reaching 360 degree views of the recovering landscape, you may be struck by the notion that it’s a fitting place from which to observe the enormity of the couple’s undertaking (especially with a glass of Australian sparkling wine in hand).
-Stay on site at their beautiful seven-bedroom homestead, a rambling colonial treasure listed on the National Trust.
+As you stand atop the granite outcrop, which offers far-reaching 360-degree views of the recovering landscape, you may be struck by the notion that it’s a fitting place from which to observe the enormity of the couple’s undertaking (especially with a glass of Australian sparkling wine in hand).
+Stay on-site at their beautiful seven-bedroom homestead, a rambling colonial treasure listed on the National Trust.

 DAY 8 Wooleen Station

 Wooleen Station might feel a million miles from care, but there’s no shortage of things to do.
 Feeling active?
 Borrow a mountain bicycle and set off on one of the signposted trails.
 Twitchers may wish to head to Yewlands Pool or Wooleen Lake, where several notable bird species have begun to return since the new land management practices were introduced.
 If it’s hot, head to the Murchison River.
 This serenely still body of water, surrounded by wide, sandy banks and giant, wizened gumtrees is perfect for a cool afternoon swim.
 There’s even a canoe here if you feel like hopping in (just grab the paddle from the homestead before you set off).
 Whatever you choose, make sure your schedule has you back for dinner.
-In line with your hosts’ sustainability principles, much of the food is grown organically on site, and their memorable meals are served over several courses at a long table lit by candlelight, with a generous helping of conviviality alongside the homestead’s other guests.
+In line with your hosts’ sustainability principles, much of the food is grown organically on-site, and their memorable meals are served over several courses at a long table lit by candlelight, with a generous helping of conviviality alongside the homestead’s other guests.